-This parameter influences vehicle course holding and improves maximum speed of the vehicle.
+This parameter influences vehicle course stability and improves maximum speed of the vehicle.
 It seems to be very promising and important to perform the full analysis of this phenomenon (influence of this design parameter) in the future.
 The results of previously performed basic simulating calculations shown the big influences of changes in reaction forces supporting rollers axes on changes of track links weight and initial tension of track.
 It is clear that this design parameters have big influence on dynamic loading of some undercarriage parts and therefore a maximum speed of vehicle.
 The same influence of changes of required torque on sprocket wheel in relation with changes of driving sprocket diameter were approved as well.
 This parameter influences vehicle course holding and improves maximum speed of the vehicle.
 This phenomenon will be the subject of our forthcoming research when full calculation will be performed.

-4. Further research plans
+4. Next steps of research plan

-Application of the advanced simulation will be performed as a consequent step with the aim of assembling the approximation relation $y_0$ of monitored parameters $R_x$ , $F{pr}$ , $k_p$ a $m_x$ .

-- 1. Composite plan simulations assembly for 4 parameters (Vlach, 2008). - 2.
-Implementation of 24 simulating calculations according to composite plan. - 3.
-Assessment of regression function where: $\beta_i$ regression coefficient, $x{j_i}$ monitored parameter, n - number of parameters
+Application of the advanced simulation will be performed as a consequent steps with the aim of assembling the approximation relation $y_o$ of monitored parameters $R_x$ , , $F{pr}$ , $k_p$ a $m_x$ .
+Additional steps of next research work are to put together composite plan simulations assembly for 4 parameters, calculate 24 simulating calculations according to composite plan to assemble the regression relation of influence of four watched parameters, assessment of regression function, realise of measuring of velocity and acceleration values of track link and execute final verification of our mathematical model.